Airflow Measurement & Management Systems

 It is necessary to accurately measure the primary airflow and coal flow for control and maintain an accurate air/fuel ratio.
 From testing at some plants, it has been found that the air/fuel ratio is twice as much as required, which adversely affects fuel fineness and distribution.
 Pulverizer optimization is the first major and necessary step in achieving optimum combustion and accurate measurement of the primary airflow to the pulverizer.
 Primary airflow shall be accurately measured & controlled to ±3% accuracy.

-Accurate measurement of the secondary airflow is equally important as the primary airflow measurement in achieving optimum combustion.
-Accurate secondary airflow measurement is needed to supply equal amounts of airflow to each airflow compartment.
+Accurate measurement of the overfire airflow is equally important as the primary airflow measurement in achieving optimum combustion.
+Accurate secondary airflow measurement is needed to be within ±3% to supply equal amounts of airflow to each airflow compartment.